make-software/casper-net-sdk/Docs/Articles/Casper20MigrationGuide.md

 # Migration from Casper .NET SDK v2.x to v3.0

 To migrate your application from Casper .NET SDK v2.x to Casper .NET SDK v3.0, you’ll need to make several changes to your code.
-The good news is that version 3 of this SDK keeps compatibility with Casper v1.5.6 nodes; therefore, once you update your application, it will work before and after the Condor upgrade.
+The good news is that version 3 of this SDK keeps compatibility with Casper v1.5.6 nodes; therefore, once you update your application, it will work before and after the Casper 2.0 upgrade.

 This guide outlines the changes necessary for your application.
-However, it's worth noting that it doesn't replace other Condor-related documents introducing the new concepts in Casper 2.0 or migration guides.
+However, it's worth noting that it doesn't replace other documents introducing the new concepts in Casper 2.0 or migration guides.
 We strongly advise the reader to understand these new concepts first, as they will significantly aid in grasping the changes.

 ## Blocks

-With Condor, produced blocks are stored in a new format that extends the information contained compared to old blocks.
+With Casper 2.0, produced blocks are stored in a new format that extends the information contained compared to old blocks.
 Blocks produced before the upgrade keep their original format.
 Thus, the SDK implements `BlockV1` and `BlockV2` classes to handle old and new block formats, respectively.

 To facilitate handling different versions, the SDK also implements the type `Block`, which can represent either a V1 or V2 type in the network.
 This is the type obtained by default in the RPC queries and the SSE channel and contains all the data you may want to query: